AykeSii/chrome_extension_arago/README.md

 ### Step 2: Install and launch the extension on your browser (Google Chrome in this case)

-1. Go to your extension manager, enable developer mode, and "Load unpacked extension":
+1. Go to your extension manager, enable developer mode, "Load unpacked extension" and load the file you've just cloned:
    <img src="https://i.imgur.com/vSMMll1.png"/>

 2. Go to your extensions, then press ‘Color Changer’ and the magic will begin!: